AkshatMittu/Precedent-Analysis/README.md

 https://github.com/AkshatMittu/Precedent-Analysis/assets/77678378/b8a06dac-deea-4984-a04b-b7bc8f7f2b8c

 The final result should be the precedents of the case description that was entered along with the best citation for that case (Using Cosine Similarity) and 4 more citations that are most relevant to the case description.
-There is also a relevance bar that shows how much the case description is relevant to the precedents
+There is also a relevance bar that shows how much the case description is relevant to the precedents.